List of former cathedrals in Great Britain: Introduction

 A former cathedral may be the building that lost its cathedral status or its site, whether now vacant or not.
 The loss of status may be because that bishopric is extinct, or was relocated.
 Sometimes a new cathedral was built near an older one, with the older building then used for other purposes, or demolished.
 Such a building or site counts as a former cathedral.
-Where a cathedral is modified or rebuilt on substantially the same site in a series of developments over time, the earlier versions are not counted here as former cathedrals (except for the extreme cases of London's "Old St Paul's" and Winchester's "Old Minster").
+Where a cathedral is modified or rebuilt on substantially the same site in a series of developments over time, the earlier versions are not counted here as former cathedrals (except for cases where the original cathedral was totally rebuilt on broadly the same site but on a visibly different alignment, such as London's "Old St Paul's" and Winchester's "Old Minster" which are listed here).

-A former pro-cathedral is a church or former church (or site of a former church) which was once a temporary cathedral officially performing that role until its expected replacement by an intended permanent cathedral took place, usually by completion of a new cathedral built for that purpose.
+A former pro-cathedral is a church or former church (or site of a former church) which was once a designated temporary cathedral officially performing that role until completion of a new cathedral built for that purpose.

-A once proposed cathedral is a church that was proposed (usually by a church or civil authority) as a future cathedral, but for some reason, that particular proposal failed.
-In some cases, a later proposal succeeded and the church then became the seat of a bishop, but the church concerned will still be listed here for record purposes because of the earlier (failed) proposal.
+A once proposed cathedral is a church that was proposed (usually by a church or civil authority) as a future cathedral but, for some reason, did not become one.
+Known examples will be included in this list.
+Sometimes a second such proposal for the same church succeeded: as long as that church retains its cathedral status it will not feature in this List.